noa-l-levi/Independent_decompositions_with_catalyst/README.txt

 This code is used to partition the reactions of a chemcial reaction network into algebraically independent subnetworks.

-This code was adapted for the Julia language from the function indepDecomp within the package COMPILES (see reference below), which uses Matlab
+This code was adapted for Julia from the MATLAB function indepDecomp within the package COMPILES (see reference below)

 Hernandez BS, Lubenia PVN, Johnston MD, Kim JK (2023) A framework for deriving analytic steady states of biochemical reaction networks.